tasdikrahman/vocabulary/README.rst

     (develop) $ ./tests.py -v

-If everything is running fine, integrate your feature
+Conform to [PEP8](https://www.python.org/dev/peps/pep-0008/) and if everything is running fine, integrate your feature

 6. Push to the branch (``$ git push origin my-new-awesome-feature``)

 7. Create new Pull Request

 Hack away!

 To do
 ~~~~~

--  Add translate module
+-  [X] Add translate module
--  Add an option like `json=False` or `json=True` where the former returns a list object
+-  []  Add an option like `JSON=False` or `JSON=True` where the former returns a list object

 Tests
 ~~~~~